Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 ### Changelog

+### 1.6.0

+* Fixed formatting of an NPC stat block.
+* Changed the header toggles to work slightly better/faster.

 ### 1.5.1

 * Fixed bug where the AC and AB on NPC sheets was reset to the PC sheet value when the sheet was opened.